 You might recognise her from YouTube, you may even know her as the socialite from East London, but rumour has it Ivorian Doll is reppin’ for the ladies via rap in full effect.
-The unfiltered 22-year-old means what she says and says what she means, and her mission is clear: to show that women can go just as hard as the boys when it comes to drill music.
+The unfiltered 22-year-old means what she says and says what she means, and her mission is clear: to prove that women can go just as hard as the boys when it comes to drill music.

 Ivorian Doll’s transition from YouTuber to rap artist has been a bumpy, but equally successful ride.
 It all began in 2018 with “The Situation”—a track she released with fellow YouTuber-turned-rapper Abigail, about a dispute they both had with another YouTuber.
-This was then followed by their songs “Spare Me”, “Bouji” and “No Bae”, but this pairing wouldn’t last long.
-IVD went solo at the end of 2019—dropping freestyles and debut solo single, “Queen of Drill”—with her improved wordplay piquing the interest of music industry big-wigs.
+This was then followed by their songs “Spare Me”, “Bouji” and “No Bae”, but this pairing wouldn’t last long; IVD went solo at the end of 2019—dropping freestyles and debut solo single “Queen Of Drill”—with her improved wordplay piquing the interest of music industry big-wigs.
 But the best was yet to come: in April 2020, things really blew up when she dropped “Rumours”, a hard-hitting address to her haters.

 “When I look back on it now, it’s like everything happened for a reason: for me to build up my platform.”